wp-plugins/events-manager/readme.txt

 4. activate Events Manager 2.*
 5. Download and activate Events Manager 3.*

-If you migrate from 2.* to 3.* and something goes wrong in your database, in the Settings page there's a link to revert to v.
-2.2 ; this will enable you to use the old version until we fine tune the migration script.

-Events Manager should take care of your events database migration automatically, but it's always much better to perform a database backup, as previously suggested.

 == Usage ==

 After the installation, Events Manager add a top level "Events" menu to your Wordpress Administration.